 Human beings are changing the composition of the atmosphere increasingly through the emission of greenhouse gases.

-Rising goods and vehicle traffic and domestic heating are leading to the large-scale consumption of fossil energy carriers.
-CO2 is emitted when fuel such as petrol or diesel and combustibles like heating oil and natural gas are burned.
-This intensifies the natural greenhouse effect and leads to climate warming.
+Rising goods and passenger transport—in particular air transport—and building heating are leading to the large-scale consumption of fossil energy carriers.
+CO2 is emitted when fuel such as petrol, diesel or kerosene and combustibles such as heating oil and natural gas are burned.
+This intensifies the natural greenhouse effect and leads to global warming.

-Changes in land use and agriculture also contribute to the accumulation of greenhouse gases such as methane, nitrous oxide and synthetic gases (e.g. fluorocarbons) in the atmosphere to a lesser extent.
+Changes in land use and agriculture also contribute to the accumulation of greenhouse gases such as CO2, methane and nitrous oxide in the atmosphere.

 2. Greenhouse gas emissions (pressures)

 - Methane and nitrous oxide emissions, which derive mainly from agriculture, decreased (by 18% and 17% respectively).